uthcode/learntosolveit/source/python.rst

         objMyExample.InstanceExample();

-Confusingly, methods marked as class in Object Pascal also cannot refer to a class object, as can class methods in Python or Smalltalk.
-For example, this Python method can create an instance of Dict or of any subclass of it, because it receives a reference to a class object as cls:
+Python method can create an instance of Dict or of any subclass of it, because it receives a reference to a class object as cls: